December 15, 1990: The day Gilbert and Wheaton had to be separated by an official in the midst of a heated match

 What exactly happened on that day?

-On this day, December 15, 1990, in the semi-finals of the first-ever Grand Slam Cup, Brad Gilbert prevailed in five sets against David Wheaton (3-6, 6-3, 7-6, 2-6, 6-4) after the players almost started a fight at a changeover at the end of the third set.
+On this day, December 15, 1990, in the semi-finals of the first-ever Grand Slam Cup, Brad Gilbert prevailed in five sets against David Wheaton (3-6, 6-3, 7-6, 2-6, 6-4) after the players almost started a fight during a changeover at the end of the third set.

 The argument had started after the chair umpire reversed an important call and got out of control when Wheaton’s brother shouted at Gilbert.
 “It was in the heat of the moment and we are playing for a lot of money,” Gilbert said to The New York Times, referring to the unusual prize money distributed by the brand-new Grand Slam Cup.